imagej/imagej.github.io/pages/FijiArchipelago.md

 While many Clusters may exist on a single root node, only one is "official."
 This instance is referenced by Cluster.getCluster().
 Cluster.activeCluster() indicates whether there is existing active Cluster.

-An example may be found in {% include github repo='fiji' path='src-plugins/Fiji\_Archipelago/src/main/java/edu/utexas/clm/archipelago/example/Cluster\_SIFT.java' label='Cluster\_SIFT' %}.
-An example that demonstrates the breakage of deep equality may be found in {% include github repo='fiji' path='src-plugins/Fiji\_Archipelago/src/main/java/edu/utexas/clm/archipelago/example/Equality\_Example.java' label='Equality\_Example' %}
+An example may be found in {% include github repo='fiji ' path='src-plugins/Fiji\_Archipelago/src/main/java/edu/utexas/clm/archipelago/example/Cluster\_SIFT.java ' label='Cluster\_SIFT ' %}.
+An example that demonstrates the breakage of deep equality may be found in {% include github repo='fiji ' path='src-plugins/Fiji\_Archipelago/src/main/java/edu/utexas/clm/archipelago/example/Equality\_Example.java ' label='Equality\_Example ' %}

 [Category:Plugins](Category:Plugins "wikilink") [Category:TrakEM2](Category:TrakEM2 "wikilink")